 When you’re a business owner (owning an LLC for example) and you’re looking to move to another state, a huge concern will be how to deal with your LLC in the move.
+When considering moving your LLC it is important to consider all options available.

 The quickest and possibly easiest option is to keep your existing company and register it in the new state.
 This is done by filing an application for foreign authority, whereby your new state recognizes your entity and that it will operate in your new state.
-Although this may be the easiest initially to do, it has some additional fees and can be more difficult down the line.
+Although this may initially be the easiest way to move your LLC, it has some additional fees and can be more difficult down the line.
 When you file an application for foreign authority, you will need a registered agent in your new state, and you will also have to maintain one in your original state as well.
 You would most likely have to pay a registered agent service to act as your agent in each state (although you may be able to act as your registered agent in the state you have a physical presence in).
 Additionally, by maintaining an entity in two states, you have to follow all the rules and regulations of both states.
 Some states have periodic fees that have to be paid, as well as state tax filings.
 Even though you are not physically operating in that state, you may still have some requirements that you need to be aware of because failing to abide by the original state’s laws could result in the termination of your entity.
 But, operating this way does allow you to keep your employer identification number, your bank accounts, and any other contracts that the entity may have.

 By Asset Purchase